krbnite/krbnite.github.io/_posts/2018-11-13-Printing-Pretty-Paths-in-Neo4j.md

 RETURN reduce(str='', item in cls | str+item+' ') AS path_string
 ```

+## Approaching the Finish Line
-I think the key is is combining the arrows and rel_types in the CASE statement.
-Two of the WITH
+I realized the answer was slightly more simple: the key is is combining the arrows and rel_types in the CASE
+statement.
+Also, two of the WITH
-statements can actually be cleaned up and combined into one as well...
+statements can actually be cleaned up and combined into one.

+For outputting a single "ASCII Art" string:
 ```
 MATCH path = shortestPath((k:Person {name:"Keanu Reeves"})-[:ACTED_IN|DIRECTED*..20]-(t:Person {name:"Tom Hanks"}))
 WITH relationships(path) AS path_edges, nodes(path) as path_nodes